Last updated on September 2nd, 2018 at 12:49 am

 Chile Colorado Beef Stew

-WANT TO TRY THIS BEER BRAISED BRISKET ?
+WANT TO TRY THIS BEER BRAISED BEEF BRISKET RECIPE?

 PIN IT TO YOUR MAIN, BEEF OR DINNER BOARD!!